-Interest expense and interest income.
+Interest Expense and Interest Income.
 During fiscal 2011 and 2010, interest expense, net of interest income, was \$0.4 million and \$0.6 million, respectively.

-Other income, net.
-During fiscal 2011 and 2010, we recorded other income, net of \$2.9 million and \$3.4 million, respectively.
+Other Income.
+During fiscal 2011 and 2010, we recorded other income of \$2.9 million and \$3.4 million, respectively.
 These amounts represent royalty payments from a subsidiary of Covidien for use of certain of our trademarks and technology.

-Income tax expense.
+Income Tax Expense.
 Income tax expense was \$86.2 million and \$97.3 million on income from continuing operations before income taxes of \$243.2 million for both fiscal 2011 and 2010, respectively.
 Our effective tax rate was 35.4% and 40.0% for fiscal 2011 and 2010, respectively.
 The decrease in the effective tax rate for fiscal 2011, compared with fiscal 2010, resulted primarily from a favorable settlement reached with certain non-U.S. taxing authorities and the release of certain U.S. and non-U.S. uncertain tax positions due to expiration of statutory limitation periods.
 In addition, the decrease in the effective tax rate resulted from an increase in earnings in lower-tax jurisdictions, the retroactive reenactment in December 2010 of the U.S. R&D tax credit as described above and the implementation of our tax planning strategies.

-Discontinued operations.
-During fiscal 2010, we sold our Specialty Chemicals business (formerly known as "Mallinckrodt Baker"), because its products and customer bases were not aligned with our long-term strategic objectives.
+Discontinued Operations.
+During fiscal 2010, we sold Mallinckrodt Baker, which was part of our Specialty Pharmaceuticals segment, because its products and customer bases were not aligned with our long-term strategic objectives.
 This business met the discontinued operations criteria, and accordingly is included in discontinued operations.